qbus-agentur/data-consent-typo3/README.md

 ## Pre-bundled JavaScript and CSS usage (hosted)

-> :warning: HEADS UP
+> :warning: HEADS UP!
 >
-> To avoid transatlantic exchanges of personal data,
+> You should not use unpkg.com as CDN in production
-> you should not use unpkg.com as CDN in production.
+> to avoid transatlantic exchanges of personal data.
-> Use it for testing, but download the assets and host
+> You may use it for testing, but please download the
-> them directly for production.
+> assets and host them directly for production.

 Serve the file `data-content.css` and `data-content.js` from your server or include them from [UNPKG](https://unpkg.com/@qbus/data-consent/).